gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes-with-gimlet-cli.md

 ## Configure the deployment

 Gimlet defaults to the [OneChart Helm chart](/docs/onechart-reference) for web application deployment.
-It captures the most common usecases of webaplications, so you don't have to maintain your own Helm chart.
+It captures the most common use cases of web applications, so you don't have to maintain your own Helm chart.

-To tailor the deployment configuration of your application, you can manualy edit the environment file's `values` section as it is really nothing more than the values.yaml file for Helm charts, but for convenience, Gimlet starts a configuration page with the following command:
+To tailor the deployment configuration of your application, you can manually edit the environment file's `values` section as it is really nothing more than the values.yaml file for Helm charts, but for convenience, Gimlet starts a configuration page with the following command:

 ```bash
 gimlet manifest configure -f .gimlet/staging-demo-app.yaml